Elementor Pro does not work

 If you cannot edit when you activate Elementor Pro, check the following:

-- Enable the editor loader method in the Elementor > Settings > Advanced on your WordPress Dashboard.
+- Enable the editor loader method in the Elementor > Settings > Advanced on your WordPress Dashboard (if the issue happens on a specific server).

 - Deactivate your plugins besides Elementor and Elementor Pro and check if it solves the issue.
 Switch to a WordPress default theme (temporarily) such as Twenty Nineteen and verify if it fixes the problem.